 Article 10.
 Amendments

 Proposed amendments to these bylaws shall be submitted to and/or initiated by the Section’s Executive Board.
-These amendments must be publicized on the LLA web site and other channels such as email messages.
+These amendments must be publicized on the LLA web site and/or other channels such as email messages.
+Members will be given at least two weeks to review the changes prior to a vote.
 Approval shall be made by a two-thirds vote of those present at the annual business meeting.
+Votes may also be held virtually, using an online form via Google Forms, Qualtrics, or similar, at any time during the year.
+Approval of virtual votes shall be made by a two-thirds majority of the votes submitted.

 Bylaws revised by the Section March 7, 2007.
 Original Section Bylaws approved by the Section March 17, 1999.
 Drafted by the Bylaws Committee: Sheryl Moore, Lea Wade, Dixie Jones, Sandy Mooney, and Pamela Arceneaux, July 1998 with acknowledgements to the Academic Section Bylaws.